ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

     class DiagnosticTest(ESMValToolTest):
         [...]

-    class TestDiagnostic(unittest.TestCase):
+    class TestDiagnostic(ESMValTestDiagnostic):
         [...]

 You now want to adapt this template for your needs.
-The objective should be that the test tests at least that your diagnostic always produces the files you expect it to produce.
+The objective should be that the test checks at least that your diagnostic always produces the files you expect it to produce.
 To achieve that we do the following:

 1. Change the name of the XML file::